 Everyone, as they get older, experiences a little forgetfulness.
 But when noticeable memory loss starts to happen to an aging loved one, how do you know if it’s actually the early signs of dementia?
-To help you figure out when it’s time to talk to your family member’s doctor, this article will discuss the signs of dementia and its stages.
-It will also talk about when it’s time to consider a memory care community.
+To help you decide when it’s time to talk to your family doctor, this article will discuss the signs of dementia and its stages.

 Signs of Alzheimer’s and dementia.